What are small business R&D tax credits?

 Failure is part and parcel of R&D, so the project doesn’t have to be successful to be eligible!

-The definition of R&D used by the UK government is purposefully broad as it has to cover all sectors, including construction, IT, food science, manufacturing, and pharmaceuticals.
-This broad definition means that the scope of qualifying projects and activities is extensive – from new product development and product/process improvement to internal projects such as improvements to sustainability.
-Often work that feels routine can meet all the criteria for R&D.
+The definition of R&D used by the UK government is purposefully broad, as it has to cover all sectors, including construction and engineering, IT and technology, food and beverage, manufacturing, and life sciences.
+This broad definition means that the scope of qualifying projects and activities is extensive, from new product development and product/process improvement to internal projects such as improvements to sustainability.
+Often, work that feels routine can meet all the criteria for R&D.

 You can claim for qualifying activities in several categories of costs.